-- Scenario 1- Deleted appointments
+- Deleted appointments

-- Scenario 2- Appointment moved
+- Appointment moved

 - Steps for resolving unallocated payments

-You can also learn more about properly allocating insurance payments as well as how to investigate unallocated payments.
+You also can learn more about properly allocating insurance payments as well as how to investigate unallocated payments:

 In this scenario, an appointment was deleted from the calendar after the appointment was billed to insurance.
 This results in the system not being allowed to locate the appointment to properly allocate the payment amount.

-Scenario 3- Appointments marked no show or late cancelled
+Appointments marked no show or late canceled

 Steps for resolving unallocated payments

-- Find the payment with an unallocated amount.
+Go to Insurance > Payments and find the payment with an unallocated amount.

 - Compare the unallocated amount to the Insurance Paid amounts to see if the unallocated amount is the same as or a multiple of one of the Insurance Paid amounts.